Gumla

 Famous Why:

-Topic Hanuman Birthplace: Anjan Dham is revered by millions who believe Lord Hanuman was born in a cave here.
+Hanuman Birthplace: Anjan Dham is revered by millions who believe Lord Hanuman was born in a cave here.
 This makes it a major religious destination in Jharkhand.

-Topic Ancient Ruins: The Na...Famous Why:
+Ancient Ruins: The Navratangarh f...Famous Why:

-Topic Hanuman Birthplace: Anjan Dham is revered by millions who believe Lord Hanuman was born in a cave here.
+Hanuman Birthplace: Anjan Dham is revered by millions who believe Lord Hanuman was born in a cave here.
 This makes it a major religious destination in Jharkhand.

-Topic Ancient Ruins: The Navratangarh fort is a protected archaeological site showcasing the grandeur of tribal kings.
+Ancient Ruins: The Navratangarh fort is a protected archaeological site showcasing the grandeur of tribal kings.
 It is a must-visit for history and architecture enthusiasts.

 : -